loning/universe/08_references.md

 6. Deutsch, D. (1997).
 The Fabric of Reality.
 Penguin Books.
 7. Susskind, L. (2008).
 The Black Hole War: My Battle with Stephen Hawking to Make the World Safe for Quantum Mechanics.
 Little, Brown and Company.
 8. Rovelli, C. (2016).
 Reality Is Not What It Seems: The Journey to Quantum Gravity.
 Penguin Books.
+9. Zurek, W. H. (2003).
+Decoherence, Einselection, and the Quantum Origins of the Classical.
+Reviews of Modern Physics, 75(3), 715-775.

 ### Consciousness and Cognitive Science